-Halloween is a big, big decorating event, both indoors and outdoors.
-Purchases of Halloween decorations is second only to Christmas.
-It is a multi billion dollar event.
+Halloween is a big, big decorating event.
+We go all out on indoor Halloween decorations as well as outdoor Halloween decorations.
+Purchases of Halloween decorations are second only to Christmas decorations.
+It is a multibillion-dollar event.
+Retailers online and in stores know this.
+As a result, they have the Halloween decor on display in late summer, ready for you to gobble it up.
 Best of all, Halloween is just for fun.
 It doesn’t carry the stress of Christmas.
 This is just a few reasons for its increasing popularity.

-Halloween was once a one night affair.
-Kids would get dressed up in costumes, and go out to Trick or Treat for candy in the neighborhood.
+Halloween was once a one-night affair.
+Kids got dressed up in costumes, and went out to Trick or Treat for candy in the neighborhood.
 Home and yard decorations were sparse.
 Halloween parties were somewhat infrequent.
-Today, Halloween has evolved into a entire season, lasting the whole month of October.
-It has become integrated with the Fall season, and includes hayrides, haunted houses, parties and Halloween decorating to the hilt, both indoor and outdoor.
+Today, Halloween has evolved into an entire season, lasting the whole month of October.
+It has become integrated with the Fall season and includes hayrides, haunted houses, and parties.
+We display Halloween decor to the max, both indoor and outdoor.
 In some neighborhoods, there is stiff competition, to see whose front yard has the best and eeriest Halloween display.
 Will it be yours?

 Decorate both the yard and the house, from top to bottom.
-You will have plenty of outdoor Halloween decorations to choose from.
+Stores offer plenty of outdoor Halloween decorations to choose from.

 Indoor decorations should be selected with style and taste.
 It should be “kid appropriate” – friendly for younger kids, and scarier as they get older.
 Halloween lights, and animations are popular.
 Scarecrows are always popular.
 Spider webs and a few ghosts are a must.
 Fog machines are a party favorite to set an eerie scene.

 Origin and History of Halloween – the roots of Halloween date back centuries, back to Celtic holiday of All Hollow’s Eve.